Morsifications and mutations

 which shows that the braids $\beta(D_1)$ and $\beta(D_2)$ are conjugate to each other.
 This was to be expected, since the divides $D_1$ and $D_2$ come from morsifications of two different real forms of the same complex singularity. \end{example}

-The description of the link $L(D)$ associated with a scannable divide~$D$ given in Theorem~\ref{th:palindromic} and Definition~\ref{def:braid-of-divide} can be recast as the following local rule.
-Replace each strand of the divide by a pair of parallel strands.
+The description of the link $L(D)$ associated with a scannable divide~$D$ given in Theorem~\ref{th:palindromic} and Definition~\ref{def:braid-of-divide} can be recast in the language of conventional link diagrams, as follows.
+Replace each strand of $D$ by a pair of parallel strands.
 Transform each crossing in~$D$, and each coupling of its strands that occurs at either of the two ends of~$D$, using the recipe shown in Figure~\ref{fig:double-crossing}.
 Finally, cap each of the remaining ``loose ends'' of~$D$ by connecting the corresponding two strands of the link to each other.
 The resulting (oriented) link is isotopic to~$L(D)$.
-See Figure~\ref{fig:link-scannable}.
+(This claim is merely a restatement of Theorem~\ref{th:palindromic}.)
+An example is shown in Figure~\ref{fig:link-scannable}.